 This extra choice allows for a greater degree of skill, and is the change that pushed OFC Poker to become a hugely popular game around the world.

 As a result, OFC Pineapple Poker quickly became the most widely played variant of OFC, and the version most players will be familiar with.

 Open Face Chinese Poker Scoring

 Scoring in OFC Poker may vary according to local rules or customs, but as a rule you will find points awarded as described in this guide to OFC royalties:

 In addition to the royalties listed in the table above, players also receive 1 point for each hand they make which beats an opponent’s equivalent hand, e.g. if their back hand beats their rival’s back hand.
 Should one player win all three hands (known as a ‘scoop’), they receive a bonus of 3 points.

 OFC Pineapple Poker can be played with two or three players.
 If playing with three, each player keeps a separate score with each opponent.
 For example, if Players A, B and C are in the game, separate scores will be kept between Players A and B, Players A and C, and Players B and C.

 Playing Your Hand – Offence vs Defense

 In all forms of Open Face Chinese Poker (other than hi-lo – see below) the back hand must be stronger than the middle hand, which must be stronger than the front hand.
-If your final hand doesn’t meet these requirements – for example, because you make a strong hand in the middle but can’t beat it at the back – your hand is ‘fouled’ and you lose the entire hand and score zero points (while letting your opponent potentially run up a big score on you!).
+If your final hand doesn’t meet these requirements – for example, because you make a strong hand in the middle but can’t beat it at the back – your hand is ‘fouled’ and you lose the entire hand and score zero points (while letting your opponent potentially run up a big score).